 Surfing in Virginia

 Virginia has sandy beaches next to the ocean.
-Virginia has a "fetch" where wind can blow over thousands of miles of ocean, just like Hawaii and California.
+Virginia also has a "fetch" where wind can blow over thousands of miles of ocean, just like Hawaii and California.

 The shape of the ocean floor off Virginia and North Carolina is too gentle to generate the big waves for which Kauai and Malibu are famous, but still creates some of the best waves on the eastern seaboard.
 Surfers began to ride the waves at the Outer Banks by 1909, just two years after surfing was popularized by exhibitions in California, and Hawaiians demonstrated surfing in 1928 at Roanoke Island.